The Three Core Technologies Behind STARLITE’s Tribology

 Designing

-Polymer components can’t be defined by material or geometry alone.
+Polymer components cannot be defined by material or geometry alone.

-At Starlite, we develop material design, geometry design, and function-driven design in parallel—to achieve both the required performance and manufacturability at scale.
+At STARLITE, we develop material design, geometry design, and function-driven design in parallel to achieve both target performance and manufacturability at scale.

-Based on thermoset resins (including FRP composites), fluoropolymers, and engineering plastics, we combine organic/inorganic fillers and fiber reinforcements to tailor material performance to your application.
-We optimize key properties such as coefficient of friction (CoF), wear resistance, heat-deflection resistance, and electrical characteristics in accordance with operating conditions.
+Using thermoset resins (including FRP composites), fluoropolymers, and engineering plastics as base materials, we combine organic and inorganic fillers with fiber reinforcements to tailor performance to each application—optimizing coefficient of friction (CoF), wear resistance, heat deflection resistance, and electrical properties.

-We also support the development of environmentally conscious materials through the use of biomass-derived feedstocks and recycled content.
+We also support environmentally conscious material development using biomass-derived feedstocks and recycled content.

-For requirements such as thin-wall designs, complex geometries, and part integration, we translate design intent into manufacturable structures—supporting metal insert molding, polymer-to-polymer hybrid molding, and even machining and assembly of large components.
-Our approach is always grounded in mass-production feasibility.
+For thin-wall designs, complex geometries, and part integration, we translate requirements into manufacturable structures—supporting metal insert molding, polymer-to-polymer hybrid molding, as well as machining and assembly for large components.

-For functional requirements such as sliding, braking, and sealing, we design materials × geometry × a validation plan as one integrated package.
-This allows us to propose clear specifications that meet required performance with confidence.
+For functional requirements such as sliding, braking, and sealing, we design materials, geometry, and validation plans as one integrated package and propose clear specifications that meet target performance.

 What It Solves

-〇Prevent wear and seizure under harsh conditions such as high temperature, high load, and chemical exposure.
+- Prevent wear and seizure under harsh operating conditions, including high temperatures, high loads, and chemical exposure

-〇Reduce dimensional variation and defects in mass production to improve yield and consistency.
+- Reduce dimensional variation and defects in mass production

 STARLITE Sub-brands